qwerty-arun/Lets_learn/README.md

 # 23/6/24
 - moreutils: a package which comes with handy tools.
 Command for installing: `sudo apt install moreutils`.
 [Click here](https://rentes.github.io/unix/utilities/2015/07/27/moreutils-package/)
+- Various Processes involved in making of PCBs etc. and Soldering Factory where pick and place robots, drilling robots, manual soldering, inspection etc.
 # 22/6/24
 - Entropy is not a state of disorder, but a measure of number of states a system can take.
 Its a tendency to move towards possible configurations.
 [Learn more](https://www.youtube.com/watch?v=LBRBB6D8SdY)
 - Battery Management System on EasyEDA and an audio amplifier.